walterrowe/magick-frames/README.md

 # Assumptions

-You will need to open a Terminal window to type in commands at a command prompt.
-You will have to install the ImageMagick open source software suite, and edit and copy a script. macOS users have to run an AppleScript to create the style droplets.
+- You will need to open a Terminal window to type in commands at a command prompt.
+- You will have to install the ImageMagick open source software suite, and edit and copy a script.
+- You will have to run an AppleScript to create the built-in style droplets.

 If these are unfamiliar terms, use my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) 1-on-1 support page to set up a one-on-one video call.
 You will be using Magick Frames in no time.

+# December 2024 Updates

+The following options support the new solid border style choices.

+- (NEW) Option ` -so ` applies a plain solid border with pin-stripe between picture and border
+- (NEW) Option ` -sl ` places an image-based watermark to the plain solid border
+- (NEW) Option ` -st ` places an text-based watermark to the plain solid border
+- (NEW) Option ` -slo ` places an image-based watermark on an inside edge of the picture
+- (NEW) Option ` -sto ` places an text-based watermark on an inside edge of the picture
+- (NEW) Option ` -ic ` specifies the color of the interior pin-stripe for solid borders
+- (NEW) Option ` -oc ` specifies the color of the exterior border for solid borders
+- (CHANGE) Add new styles in the property lists in CreateStyleDroplets.

 # Upgrading Magick Frames

-This update includes new and changed options for "frame\_it" for even more style tailoring choices.

-- (NEW) With option `-a` you can choose a specific aspect ratio for your output file (fills in with matte color).
-- (NEW) With option `-b` you can choose a bevel between the picture and matte.
-- (NEW) With option `-bc=color` you can choose a "bevel color" for your bevel.
-- (CHANGE) With option `-f` you can add a print frame around your picture (formerly `-p`).
-- (NEW) With option `-fc=color` you can choose a "frame color" other than white.
-- (NEW) With option `-g` now you can place your text or graphic logo anywhere above or below the picture.
-- (NEW) With option `-p` now you can add an extra matte and wall frame as the outer border to your picture.
-- (NEW) With option `-pc=color` you can choose a "wall frame color" for your wall picture frame.
-- (NEW) With option `-sc=color` you can choose a "shadow color" for your shadows.
-- (CHANGE) With option `-tf` you can choose an alternate font for text based logos.
-- (CHANGE) Separated styles into "presetDroplets" and "customDroplets" property lists in CreateStyleDroplets.

 Before you upgrade preserve your modified "frame\_it" and CreateStyleDroplet scripts.

-1. Save a copy of your "frame\_it" script to set your labels, watermark, and custom path setting in the new version.
+1. Make a copy of your modified "frame\_it" script to preserve your defauly text and image watermark values.
-1. Save a copy of your CreateStyleDroplets AppleScript to copy your custom styles to the new CreateStyleDroplets.
+1. Make a copy of your modified CreateStyleDroplets to preserve your custom styles to add to the new CreateStyleDroplets.
-1. The option for specifying a text font has changed from "-f" to "-tf" for "text font".
-1. The option for adding a picture frame has changed from "-p" to "-f" for "frame".

-You are now ready to update.
+You are now ready to upgrade.

 1. Download Magick Frames again from GitHub.
-1. Set your "label1", "label2", watermark, and custom path values in "frame\_it"
+1. Set your "label1", "label2" text watermark values and image watermark path in "frame\_it"
-1. Copy the new version of "frame\_it" it to /usr/local/bin folder.
+1. Copy the new version of "frame\_it" it to your /usr/local/bin folder.
-1. Copy your saved custom styles into the new CreateStyleDroplets AppleScript.
+1. Copy your custom styles into the new CreateStyleDroplets AppleScript.
-1. Change any custom styles that add a frame to use "-f" instead of "-p".
 1. Run the CreateStyleDroplets AppleScript to recreate all the style droplets.
 1. Check any Capture One export recipes to make sure they still see your droplets.